Diving (sport): Non-competitive diving

 Diving is also popular as a non-competitive activity.
-Such diving usually emphasizes the airborne experience, and the height of the dive, but does not emphasize what goes on once the diver enters the water.
+Such diving usually emphasises the airborne experience, and the height of the dive, but does not emphasise what goes on once the diver enters the water.
 The ability to dive underwater can be a useful emergency skill, and is an important part of watersport and navy safety training.
 Entering water from a height is an enjoyable leisure activity, as is underwater swimming.

 Such non-competitive diving can occur indoors and outdoors.
 Outdoor diving typically takes place from cliffs or other rock formations either into fresh or salt water.
 However, man-made diving platforms are sometimes constructed in popular swimming destinations.
 Outdoor diving requires knowledge of the water depth and currents as conditions can be dangerous.

 On occasion, the diver will inadvertently belly flop, entering the water horizontally or nearly so.
 The diver typically displaces a larger than usual amount of water.